Scholarships & Financial Aid

 US Department of Education , CollegeWeekLive, Texas Higher Education Coordinating Board, The Natl.
 College Resource Association, College for All Texans, Minnie Stevens Piper Foundation College Compendium

-College & Career Center personnel can assist students with completion of the FAFSA .
-Attached below is a calendar of dates when the CHS CCCtr is open.
-Walk-ins are encouraged when students have home passes.
-Or... to make an appointment, simply email your CHS schedule to Cindy Hensley.
+The College & Career Center Facilitator & CHS Counselors can assist students in the completion of the FAFSA.
+Your counselor can provide you with a calendar, listing the dates that the CHS CCCtr is open.
+Walk-ins are encouraged during home pass periods.
+Or... to make an appointment, simply email your CHS schedule to the Facilitator, Cindy Hensley.

 Through the FAFSA (Free Application for Federal Student Aid), you can apply for several forms of financial aid, including...